 Chana (Garbanzo Beans) is a nutritious legume and there are various ways of adding chana in your veg diet plans.
 There are many dishes as per the cultures in the world.
 India especially crazy about chickpeas and there are more than 50 shades of chickpea recipes that can be seen in different parts of the worlds.

 Chickpeas is part of Indian cusine in different forms.
-Whole chickpeas (chana) are used to make curries and salads.
+Whole chickpeas (chana) are used to make curries, bowls and salads.
 Split chickpeas are added in stews or snacks.
 Roasted chickpeas in whole and split form are eaten as snacks or added in flakes (chiwada).